sCrypt-Inc/scryptTS-docs/docs/tutorials/how-to-test-a-contract.md

 A contract public method must be called on the `self` parameter within the `callPub` callback.
 It is not recommended to test multiple public method in the `callPub` callack.

-### Testing non-public methods
+### Test non-public methods

-Non-public methods have a return value.
-You can test it directly by asserting its return value.
-No need to call the verify method.
+Non-public methods have a return value, which can be tested directly.
+You do not need to call the verify method.

 ```ts
 describe('Test SmartContract `Demo`', () => {